 |Abnormal (positive results):|

-A firm bump that is 5 mm (0.2 in.) in size shows a TB infection in people who are in a high-risk group.
+A firm bump that is 5 mm (0.2 in.) in size suggests a TB infection in people who are in a high-risk group.

-A firm bump that is 10 mm (0.4 in.) in size shows a TB infection in people who are in a moderate-risk group.
+A firm bump that is 10 mm (0.4 in.) in size suggests a TB infection in people who are in a moderate-risk group.

-A firm bump that is 15 mm (0.6 in.) in size shows a TB infection in people who are in a low-risk group.
+A firm bump that is 15 mm (0.6 in.) in size suggests a TB infection in people who are in a low-risk group.

 Reasons you may not be able to have the test or why the results may not be helpful include: